 Pets are just like us.
 They eat, they sleep, they love, and unfortunately, they sometimes have allergic reactions to irritants.
 It’s sad to see your pet sneezing or itching, and it’s even worse not to know why.
-But alas, your pet can’t give you the rundown of everything they’ve eaten or come in contact with.

 Just like with human medicine, veterinary medicine has a solution.
 Your vet can perform allergy tests to figure out what’s ailing your pet.
 As you probably know, however, animal medical care can get pricey.
 That’s why many more pet owners are purchasing pet insurance policies.
 Will and allergy test be covered under your policy, though?
 Read on for more about pet allergy testing and how pet insurance can help you pay for it.